 Copyrighting Brand Protection Examples

 Some examples of copyrights that can be used when protecting your brand include websites, articles, pictures, advertising material, brand material, video clips, computer programs, and music.
+For example, Carson Patents lists the copyright owner credits for all of the images used on our website, check out our photo credits.
 Some things that are not necessarily copyrightable can still be protected with trademarks or patents.
 Be sure to look into trademarking too when protecting your brand.

 How do I protect my brand with copyrights?